Obamacare Glossary

 Catastrophic Health Plan

 A health plan available on healthcare marketplaces that covers all 10 essential health benefits required by the ACA but only certain types of expensive care, such as hospital visits.
-Under the ACA only those health insurance shoppers under age 30 or those who cannot find affordable coverage –by meeting specific criteria — can buy catastrophic coverage and still meet the individual mandate.
+Under the ACA only those health insurance shoppers under age 30 or those who cannot find qualified coverage — by meeting specific criteria — can buy catastrophic coverage and still meet the individual mandate.

 Cost Sharing Subsidy